 Remember that if you buy from a licensed dealer, you get important consumer protections:

-- The car should be roadworthy, and defects should be disclosed
+- The car must be roadworthy, and defects should be disclosed

 - The car is automatically covered by consumer guarantees, so if there’s a problem you may be entitled to a remedy – e.g. having repairs done at no cost to you